Abhishekbtech/RestApiNode/README.md

 localhost:3000      to check the result on google chrome

-get       http://localhost:3000/fitness                            to check all fitness program get       http://localhost:3000/exercises                          to check all exercises
+get       http://localhost:3000/Profile                            to check all profile get       http://localhost:3000/profile/:id                        to check particular profile

-post      http://localhost:3000/fitness                            to add fitness program post      http://localhost:3000/exercises                          to add exercises
+post      http://localhost:3000/profile                            to add a profile

-put       http://localhost:3000/fitness/id number                  to edit fitness program
+put       http://localhost:3000/fitness/id                         to edit a particular profile

-delete    http://localhost:3000/fitness/id number                  to delete fitness program delete    http://localhost:3000/exercises/id number                to delete exercises
+delete    http://localhost:3000/fitness/id number                  to delete a particular profile